-All this brings us joy, but our job is not yet done.
-We will not rest until we have collectively (with Art Not Oil Coalition friends Liberate Tate, Art Not Oil, Rising Tide, UK Tar Sands Network, Platform and others) kicked BP out of the arts.
+We have signed up to the Fossil Funds Free commitment, and will not rest until we have collectively (with Art Not Oil Coalition friends Liberate Tate, Rising Tide, Platform and others) kicked BP out of the arts.
 We recognise this to be a tall order, but believe that our particular brand of ‘guerrilla Shakespeare’ and other theatrical offerings is making a significant contribution to ushering in the end of the oil sponsorship age, which may not be so far away as it might appear…

 Once more unto the breach, dear friends, once more!